Brown Sugar and Rosemary Roasted Squash Wedges

-I remember my mom roasting acorn squash with brown sugar and butter when I was a kid, and I always loved it!
-But the addition of the rosemary knocks this side dish out of the park!
-It’s so incredibly good…so good in fact that after dinner was over, I saw my mom mopping the butter mixture up from the bottom of the serving dish with her bread.
+I remember my mom roasting acorn squash with brown sugar and butter, then serving it as a mash, and I always loved it.
+So I thought the same idea could be applied but served as roasted squash wedges instead.
+And with the addition of the rosemary which knocks this side dish out of the park!
+It’s so incredibly good.
+So good in fact that after Thanksgiving dinner this year, I saw my mom mopping the butter mixture up from the bottom of the serving dish with her bread.
 My mom never does things like that.
 True story.
+So you know it’s delicious when…

 Ingredients